-You most likely know Eckhart Tolle from his book The Power of Now, so I bet you’ll be surprised to hear that this one sold almost twice as many copies.
+You most likely know Eckhart Tolle from his book The Power of Now, so I bet you’ll be surprised to hear that A New Earth sold almost twice as many copies.
 This might have been mostly due to Oprah selecting it for her book club, which led to a series of 10 webinars with her and Tolle, which 35 million people attended (around 10% of which in turn bought the book).

 Nonetheless, this book describes some of the central problems humanity faces today and gives individuals like you and me a place to start changing that.

 Here are 3 lessons from A New Earth to help you make the world a better place, by making your mind a better place:

 - Religion won’t help us save the world, because it always carries part of the problem.